Showing posts with label Positive coping. Show all posts

 SOCIAL COURAGE

 Social courage is the kind of courage people need when taking a public stand against social injustice or unethical behavior that puts them at risk for harmful social consequences.
 Social courage overlaps with moral courage when the issue is framed in terms of a moral principle.
 But not every problem with governments, businesses, or social organizations is a moral concern.
-For example, workers who seek better wages or benefits can be at risk for reprisal in companies that do not welcome criticism.
+Workers who seek better wages or benefits can be at risk for reprisal in companies that do not welcome criticism.
+People who march in a parade to draw attention to social injustice for a social group can be the targets of vulgar and hateful name-calling and may be ostracized at, or terminated from, employment.

 TASK COURAGE